Sustainable governance

 In Banca Generali we liaise with numerous stakeholders, each with different requirements and expectations.
 We recognise as stakeholders all those parties (Institutions, Organisations, groups or individuals) who can influence or be influenced by our activities.
 To identify stakeholders of priority interest we use the following criteria: responsibility, influence, proximity, representation and strategy.

-- understand the needs and expectations of stakeholders of priority interest in the medium to long term to support strategic planning;
+Overall, stakeholder listening and dialogue activities are carried out mainly in order to:- understand the needs and expectations of stakeholders of priority interest in the medium to long term to support strategic planning;

 - anticipate risks of a different nature (operational, reputational, etc.);